Juju (Siouxsie and the Banshees album): Critical reception

 Sounds praised the album, observing that Siouxsie's voice "seems to have acquired a new fullness of melody" with "a rich, dark smoothness".
 Assessing the band's music, writer Betty Page commented: "The way this unit operates is impressively cohesive, like one brain the inventive musical talents of [guitarist] McGeoch, [drummer] Budgie and [bassist] Severin mesh perfectly with Siouxsie".
 She also hailed McGeoch as being "the only man who can make an acoustic guitar sound foreboding".
 NME considered that "Juju, their fourth LP [might be] their second best", qualifying it as "a peak in entertainment".
 Critic Paul Morley wrote that Siouxsie "exult[ed] with priceless poise".
 He concluded, naming all the songs, saying : "Side one's highlights – 'Spellbound', 'Into the Light', 'Arabian Knights', 'Halloween' and 'Monitor'.
 The most consistent side since The Scream.
 Side two's highlights – 'Night Shift', 'Sin in My Heart', 'Head Cut' and 'Voodoo Dolly'.
 Juju is the first integrated and sparkling-complete Banshees since The Scream."

 In a retrospective review, AllMusic wrote, "The upfront intensity of Juju probably isn't matched anywhere else in the catalog of Siouxsie and the Banshees.
 Thanks to its killer singles, unrelenting force and invigorating dynamics, Juju is a post-punk classic."
 The 2004 edition of The Rolling Stone Album Guide, gave a 3 ouf 5 rating while pairing Juju with Kaleidoscope as albums that, refined "the Banshees' attack, diversifying the sound without losing its swirling impact".
 Rating the album three out of five in the MusicHound album guide book, Doug Pullen described Juju as "a dark sensual record that combined Sioux's pained lyrics with smartly evocative grooves".
+Music critic Garry Mulholland included Juju in his list of the 261 greatest albums since 1976 in the book Fear of Music (2006).